Chambal division

 The Chambal Division is an administrative geographical unit of Madhya Pradesh state of India.
 A river by the name Chambal, a tributary of Yamuna River, forms the boundary between Rajasthan and Madhya Pradesh, in the upper part of the Chambal Division.
 Morena is the administrative headquarters of the division.
-As of 2012, the division consists of the three districts of Bhind district, Morena and Sheopur.
+As of 2012, the division consists of the three districts of Bhind, Morena and Sheopur.